louis77/pg2sqlite/README.md

 - 1.0.0
     - Initial version
 - 1.0.1
-    - Update to Go 1.20 and latest package versions
+    - Update to Go 1.20 and latest package version
+- 1.0.2
+    - INSERTs into SQLite are now run in a single transaction, which massively increases performance
+    - Add option to create tables in SQLite with STRICT table option (--strict)

 ## Details